 The pre-assessment clinic

 Before having an operation, it's essential to know about your general health and to know what medicines you're taking.
 Some hospitals use a health questionnaire, or you may be invited to a pre-assessment clinic.
 If you are having an urgent operation, the health check will be done by your doctors and nurses on the ward.

 If you're having a major operation then you may need to have some tests.
 These tests may include blood tests, a heart tracing (electrocardiogram, or ECG), an X-ray, or other tests.
 This is a good time to ask questions and talk about any worries that you may have.

 In the few days before your operation

-- Medicines: you should continue to take your medicines up to and including the day of the operation unless you are told not to.
+You should continue to take your medicines up to and including the day of the operation unless you are told not to.
 You should carefully follow any instructions you're given at the pre-assessment clinic.

-- Taking a shower: some hospitals give patients a disinfecting shower gel to use for several days before the operation.
+Some hospitals give patients a disinfecting shower gel to use for several days before the operation.
 It helps prevent serious infections such as MRSA.
 You should use this on your body and hair.

 On the day of your operation

 The hospital should give you clear instructions about eating and drinking, which you should follow carefully.
 You may be given: